material-components/material-components-flutter/docs/components/nav_drawer.md

   ),
 ```

+For a more complete bottom drawer implementation, see this [example from the Flutter Gallery](https://github.com/flutter/gallery/blob/master/lib/studies/reply/adaptive_nav.dart).

 ## Theming a navigation drawer

 Theming for a navigation drawer can be done by theming the widgets that are inside the `Drawer`.